HuxleyIsMe/newLanguages/README.md

 - web assembly this sounds really cool like really cool
 - scala hm i've heard of scala but yeah i havent used it

-Right ok, At the mo im looking for a fun and a lower level language i will commit to:

-- c++ - because  i started on codex and it should help with lower level programming
-- python - because everyone is using it and i'd like to be able to look at large amounts of data without excel
-- Go - because everyone is using it
-- bash - ooo i'd like to be able to write simple shell scripts
-- scala - whats the hype
-- web assembly - yes please lets do it
-- rust - i have forgotten everything but id like to remember and then i can make a desktop app with JavasScript!

-> :warning: **Tangent** On codeKata i decided to also pick out the languages with the best logos
+> :warning: **Tangent** On codeKata i decided to take a look at the languages with the best logos

 - COBAL
 - BF